 < Previous standard ^ Up a level ^ Next standard >

 Status of the standard

-The second edition, completely revised with substantial changes to align with other ISO management systems standards, was published in 2013.
+The second edition, completely revised with substantial changes to align with other ISO management systems standards, was published in 2013, followed by two corrigenda.

-A third edition of the standard, published in 2022, has some wording changes to the main-body clauses to reflect ISO’s revised Annex SL common structure/boilerplate for all the management systems standards, plus a completely revised Annex A reflecting ISO/IEC 27002:2022.
+The third edition, published in 2022, has some wording changes to the main-body clauses to reflect the revised ISO directives part 1 annex SL common structure/boilerplate for all the ISO management systems standards, plus a completely restructured and revised Annex A reflecting ISO/IEC 27002:2022.

 Personal comments

-Although ISO/IEC 27001 does not even mention the word ‘governance’, a ‘management system’ is, in effect, a governance structure plus a number of management controls to ensure management’s strategic intent is put into effect, becoming an integral part of the organisation.
+Whereas ISO/IEC 27001 does not use the word ‘governance’, a ‘management system’ combines a governance structure with a number of management controls to ensure management’s strategic intent is put into effect, becoming an integral part of the organisation.
 In the case of an ISMS, the system enables management to direct, oversee, control and gain assurance in information risk, security, privacy and related areas.
-Other ISO management systems standards based on the same ISO boilerplate text presumably have the same gap.
+Other ISO management systems standards based on the same ISO boilerplate text presumably avoid the word ‘governance’ as well.
 This could be considered a systematic flaw in ISO’s management systems approach.
 However, companion standards such as ISO/IEC 27014 provide guidance in that area.

-SC 27 had intended to review its future plans for ’27001 during 2023 but I don’t think that happened - or if it did, I missed the memo inviting my comments.
-Planning for updates is tricky because of the need to allow time for the accreditation and certification bodies to make transition arrangements, although ISO deliberately stays out of accreditation and certification so it should not really matter.
+Planning for updates to any certification standard is tricky because of the need to allow time for the accreditation and certification bodies to plan and enact their transition arrangements, although ISO deliberately and pointedly stays clear of accreditation and certification so, in theory, it should not really matter.
+In practice, it does, meaning a delicate and ambiguous relationship between standards and certification.

-An ISMS documented almost entirely in the form of thought-provoking diagrams or motivational videos rather than the usual boring, wordy, static documents would be novel, radical, creative, perhaps even brilliant.
+An ISMS documented almost entirely in the form of thought-provoking diagrams, mindmaps or motivational videos rather than the usual boring, wordy, static documents would be novel, radical, creative, perhaps even brilliant.
 If only I had the clients willing to give it a go ...

+< Previous standard ^ Up a level ^ Next standard >